shelljane/REMOTune/README.md

 MOTPE is the method used in AutoTuner.

-## TODO
+## OpenROAD

-We are going to support OpenROAD soon.
-We will release the full code that can be evaluated on OpenROAD.
+We have supported OpenROAD, see opt/remoroad.py and opt/tperoad.py.
+The "--flowdir" option specifies the path of OpenROAD-flow-script.